exist2021/bandrainfo-one-click-hugo-cms/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries.
-Don’t be shy, drop us a line!
+You can also use the form below which we are doubtful is not working.
+So if you are really desperate to hear back send an email to manoj@manojnayak.com